notpresident35/awesome-learn-gamedev/README.md

 [https://www.udemy.com/course/unitycourse2/](https://www.udemy.com/course/unitycourse2/)

 🟪 Same as above, but with Unreal 5.
 This course is invaluable - I know several full-time developers who learned from gamedev.tv, they are a gem.
+Wait for it to go on sale, then go pick this up.

 [https://www.udemy.com/course/unrealcourse/](https://www.udemy.com/course/unrealcourse/)